rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And immediately something like scales fell from his eyes, and he regained his sight.
 Then he rose and was baptized; ^0918

-and taking food, he was strengthened.
-For some days he was with the disciples at Damascus. ^0919
+and taking food, he was strengthened.For some days he was with the disciples at Damascus. ^0919

 And immediately he proclaimed Jesus in the synagogues, saying, He is the Son of God. ^0920